BlockstreamResearch/bip-frost-dkg/README.md

 that the DKG has indeed been successful.
 This is sufficient to exclude the bad scenario described in the previous section.
 (TODO)

-As an additional feature of RecPedPop, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG runs in which the device was involved.
+As an additional feature of ChillDKG, the state of any signing device can be fully recovered from a backup of a single secret per-device seed and the full public transcripts of all the DKG runs in which the device was involved.
-RecPedPop thus incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.
+ChillDKG thus incorporates solutions for both secure channels and broadcast, and simplifies backups in practice.

-In summary, RecPedPop fits a wide range of usage scenarios, and due to its low overhead, we recommend RecPedPop even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.
+In summary, ChillDKG fits a wide range of usage scenarios, and due to its low overhead, we recommend ChillDKG even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.

 TODO: We could also mention (conditional) agreement and that it prevents losing coins, because it may not be a property supported by all DKGs.
 Also could mention "Modularity" since it's possible to wrap SimplPedPop in some other protocol.

 In summary, we aim for the following design goals:

-- **Standalone**: RecPedPop protocol is fully specified, requiring no pre-existing secure channels or a broadcast mechanism.
+- **Standalone**: ChillDKG protocol is fully specified, requiring no pre-existing secure channels or a broadcast mechanism.
-- **Dishonest Majority**:  RecPedPop supports any threshold `t <= n` (including "dishonest majority" `t > n/2`).
+- **Dishonest Majority**:  ChillDKG supports any threshold `t <= n` (including "dishonest majority" `t > n/2`).
-- **Flexibility**:  RecPedPop supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
+- **Flexibility**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
-- **Simple backups**: The capability of RecPedPop to recover from a static seed and public per-setup data impacts the user experience when backing up threshold-signature wallets.
+- **Simple backups**: The capability of ChillDKG to recover from a static seed and public per-setup data impacts the user experience when backing up threshold-signature wallets.
 This can enhance the probability of having backups available, preventing users from losing access to their wallets.
-- **Support for Coordinator**: Like the FROST signing protocol, RecPedPop supports a coordinator who can relay messages between the participants.
+- **Support for Coordinator**: Like the FROST signing protocol, ChillDKG supports a coordinator who can relay messages between the participants.
 This reduces communication overhead, because the coordinator is able to aggregate some some messages.
 A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
-- **DKG outputs per-participant public keys**: When RecPedPod is used with FROST, partial signature verification is supported.
+- **DKG outputs per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.

-As a consequence of these design goals, RecPedPop inherit the following limitations:
+As a consequence of these design goals, ChillDKG inherit the following limitations:

 - **No robustness**: Misbehaving signers can prevent the protocol from completing successfully.
 In such cases it is not possible to identify who of the signers misbehaved (unless they misbehave in certain trivial ways).
-- **Communication complexity not optimal in all scenarios**: While RecPedPop is optimized for bandwidth efficiency and number of rounds under the premise of flexibility, there are conceivable scenarios where specialized protocols may have better communication complexity, e.g., when setting up multiple signing devices in a single location.
+- **Communication complexity not optimal in all scenarios**: While ChillDKG is optimized for bandwidth efficiency and number of rounds under the premise of flexibility, there are conceivable scenarios where specialized protocols may have better communication complexity, e.g., when setting up multiple signing devices in a single location.

 ## Preliminaries